-Comparator: usual care intervention, nonvideo game group, or none.
+Comparator: usual care intervention, non-video game group, or none.

-Study designs to be included: Randomized controlled trial (i.e., a study design that randomly assigns participants into an experimental group or a control group), quasi-experimental (i.e., nonequivalent groups, pretest-posttest, and interrupted time series) or cross-sectional/correlational (i.e., employing questionnaires and large samples) study.
+Study designs to be included: Randomized controlled trial (i.e., a study design that randomly assigns participants into an experimental group or a control group), quasi-experimental (i.e., nonequivalent groups, pretest-posttest, and interrupted time series) or cross-sectional/ correlational (i.e., employing questionnaires and large samples) study.

-Eligibility criteria: In line with the PRISMA guidelines, clear inclusion criteria will be established to determine the eligibility of papers for inclusion in the review.
-Only studies meeting the following criteria will be considered eligible for inclusion: • Types of participants: all human participants (clinical and non-clinical population); · Interventions: COTS video games interventions played on a console, mobile console, PC, smartphone/tablet, or virtual reality devices; · Comparators: usual care intervention, non-video game group, or none; · Outcomes: levels of stress, anxiety or both; · Study design: randomized controlled trial (i.e., a study design that randomly assigns participants into an experimental group or a control group), quasi-experimental (i.e., nonequivalent groups, pretest-posttest, and interrupted time series) or cross-sectional/ correlational (i.e., employing questionnaires and large samples) study.
-Papers published in English on peer-reviewed journals will be selected and subjected to the inclusion criteria as outlined above.
-According to PRISMA guidelines, a specific date range will be established.
-Studies published between January 2006 and April 2021 will be selected.
-Studies will be excluded if: (1) focus on games that did not meet the definition of COTS, that is, "games that one can purchase on the high street", or rather purchasable in online or physical stores; (2) use a modified version in its mechanics or features of a COTS, that change a fundamental aspect of the game; (3) use custom-made games (i.e., serious games); (4) do not specify the title of the game used; (5) do not specify the average age or age range of the participants.
+Eligibility criteria: In line with the PRISMA guidelines, the authors (FP, AP, FM) will establish clear inclusion criteria to determine papers' eligibility for inclusion in the review.
+Only studies meeting the following criteria will be considered eligible for inclusion: • Types of participants: all human participants (clinical and nonclinical population); · Interventions: COTS video games played on a console, mobile console, PC, smartphone/tablet, or virtual reality devices; · Comparators: usual care intervention, non-video game group, or none; • Outcomes: levels of stress, anxiety, or both; · Study design: randomized controlled trial (i.e., a study design that randomly assigns participants into an experimental group or a control group), quasi-experimental (i.e., nonequivalent groups, pretest-posttest, and interrupted time series), or cross-sectional/ correlational (i.e., employing questionnaires and large samples) study.
+Papers published in English in peer-reviewed journals will be selected and subjected to the inclusion criteria as outlined above.
+According to PRISMA guidelines, the authors (FP, AP, FM) established a specific date range.
+Studies published between January 2006 and March 2021 will be selected.
+This date frame was chosen as papers first studying video games' effect on stress, and anxiety reduction appeared around the 2010s.
+Studies will be excluded if: (1) did not focus on the use of COTS games for diminishing stress and/or anxiety; (2) focused on games that did not meet the definition of COTS, that is, "games that one can purchase on the high street" [19], or rather purchasable in online or physical stores; (3) used a modified version in its mechanics or features of a COTS, that change a fundamental aspect of the game; (4) used custom-made games (i.e., serious games); (5) did not specify the title of the game used; (6) did not specify the average age or age range of the participants.